By Frud Bezhan, RFE/RL

 A dust storm engulfs Tehran on June 2.
 The storm killed five people, injured several dozen more, and knocked out power to around 50,000 homes in the Iranian capital.

-photo by Alireza Hakimifard, Etemaad
+photo by Alireza Hakimifard, Etemaad daily

 In a report presented to parliament this week, the Iran Meteorological Organization claimed it was unable to forecast the massive dust storm because of signals emitted by jamming devices, according to the semiofficial ISNA news agency on July 22.